J-HanRyang/Fir_Filter/README.md

 Digital System Design Final Project

 ## **⚡ Overview :**
-This project involves the design and implementation of a digital FIR filter in Verilog, optimized for high-performance FHD(1920*1080) image processing.
+This project involves the design and implementation of a digital FIR filter in Verilog, optimized for high-performance FHD(1920*1080) image processing. <br>
+This primary goal was to overcome the performance bottleneks fo high-resolution filtering by applying a parallel architecture and enhancing the core MAC units.

 ## **🛠 Tools :**
 Verilog, Questa